 Akera also believed that the content could help her husband when he leaves the military.
 The course goes beyond Amazon’s Leadership Principles and helps one use the STAR method to convey information effectively.

-First, Akera started training with the STAR Method Bootcamp to figure out how to answer any behavioural interview questions.
+First, Akera started training with the STAR Method Bootcamp (our legacy product, currently discontinued) to figure out how to answer any behavioural interview questions.

-She then went through the Amazon Interview Bootcamp to understand Amazon's 14 Leadership Principles in-depth.
+She then went through the Amazon Interview Bootcamp (our legacy product, currently replaced with Amazon Interview Whizz) to understand Amazon’s 14 Leadership Principles in-depth.
 Finally, Akera started writing out her situations in the STAR format after going through each LP lecture to avoid wasting time.

 This was a challenging process, given that she had been a stay home mom for 4 years.
 She had to think hard to remember her contributions in previous roles and her previous accomplishments so that they relate to what she was preparing for (this is the case with most individuals; that is why work journals are a good idea).